 Xanax abusers desperately search for their next fix when the drug runs out.
 No matter the circumstances, they’re always on the lookout for the drug.
 If they need more than their doctor prescribes, they may seek new options.

-Some users frequently doctor shop, meaning they go to more than one doctor to acquire Xanax.
-Individuals might also steal Xanax from family members or purchase it illegally.
+Some users frequently “doctor shop,” meaning they go to more than one doctor to acquire Xanax.
+Individuals might also take Xanax from family members or purchase it illegally.
+Some people with a severe Xanax addiction may resort to breaking into homes or robbing people for money to purchase the drug.

 - Dual diagnosis and trauma therapy